- Departments & Offices F-Z

 At the heart of the General Services Department’s mission is building and maintaining the City properties that make Durham a great place to live, work, and play.
 As a team we construct, deliver, and maintain sustainable, high-quality, visually appealing infrastructure.
 When it comes to environmental sustainability, all divisions within the department work together with a focus on energy efficiency and climate change mitigation.

-- Developing a Carbon Neutrality and Renewable Energy Action Plan with the assistance of GDS Associates, Inc.
+- Implementing the City's new Carbon Neutrality and Renewable Energy Action Plan

-- Exploring participation in Duke Energy’s Green Source Advantage Program to obtain electricity generated by solar energy
+- Participating in Duke Energy’s Green Source Advantage Program to obtain electricity generated by solar energy

-- Installing solar arrays on two existing City buildings
+- Installing solar arrays on additional City buildings

-- Converting all City buildings to high-efficiency LED lighting
+- Converting lighting in all City buildings and outdoor spaces to high-efficiency LED fixtures

 - Installing electric vehicle charging stations for public and City fleet use

 - Completing a three-year project to weatherize homes and reduce stormwater runoff in underserved Durham neighborhoods